It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 But boy, were we surprised by all the hills!

-Since then, I’ve been back to Monaco dozens of times sightseeing and visiting with local friends, falling in love with the country a bit more on each visit.
+Since then, I’ve been back more times than I can count, sightseeing and visiting with local friends, falling in love with the country a bit more on each visit.

 I’ll admit that Monaco isn’t for everyone, and it’s not uncommon to hear tourists express their lack of love for this famous little country.